pintub/dataStructure-algo/SlidingWindow.md

 - `Counter variable concept` : To see if all values of a hashMap has become Zero .
 [Check code](Practice/src/main/java/com/p2/slidiing/window/CountOccurrencesOfAnagrams.java)

 #### CHEAT-SHEET
-- Choices of popular DS
+- Choices of popular Memorization DS
   - `Counter variable` :If Map is there and need to check if all values in Map is Zero
   - `Queue` : As we traverse through array and an element comes into queue first also gets removed first
+- Check Memorization DS of all problems